Since I made my way through to the industry, I always wanted to go deeper and understand the nuts and bolts of the applications I was working on.

 Surprisingly, in this new place my brain suppressed the thought about becoming a software developer for some time as there was a bunch of new stuff to learn.
 From my current perspective many of these things were key in becoming a good developer in the future.
 I learned about how to work efficiently in a team, how to take ownership, how to consult ideas with peers and with clients I was working for, how to be a partner for these clients, and how to provide them business value instead of marking tickets as tested and ready for deployment and considering this a job well done.

 Around a year later I felt that I still wanted to have a more direct impact on the products we were building.
 So I talked openly with my leader about wanting to change my role.
 I didn't know what to expect, but I got their full support, for which I am still grateful.
 Shortly after I had a chat with someone from the RoR department about requirements, timeline of the change, and things like that.
-But it was clear from the very beginning that the most important thing for this change is entirely my responsibility – to make sure I have skills that are expected from a junior developer.
+But it was clear from the very beginning that the most important thing for this change is entirely my responsibility – to make sure I have rails skills that are expected from a junior developer.

 So when I got home, I took a piece of paper, I put it in front of myself and I started to draw up a plan.
 I wrote down all the requirements, all my ideas, how to fulfil them, and I assigned every point from that list a deadline.
-After that, day after day, after I got my infant daughter to sleep, I sat at the desk and no matter how tired I was, and pushed myself to spend at least 15 minutes on learning and trying all these things.
+After that, day after day, after I got my infant daughter to sleep, I sat at the desk and no matter how tired I was, and pushed myself to spend at least 15 minutes on learning programming and trying all these things.

 Once again I learned that, with a bit of determination and some hard work, almost anything is possible.